 The Blue Shield Field Club Lounge houses original Giants murals painted by Tom Mogensen.
 Mogensen's two murals highlight action around or from the perspective of home plate.
 Also located in the Blue Shield Field Club Lounge is a series of Giants memorabilia photography.

 The Oracle Suite Level features a series of lithographs of historic ballparks by various artists, as well as two original Giants murals painted by Tom Mogensen.
 Original watercolor paintings of Giants players by Stanley Silver and images of Giants memorabilia are also located on the Oracle Suite Level.

-ATMs are located outside of AT&T Park near the Willie Mays Gate and 2nd & King Street gate.
+ATMs are located outside of Oracle Park near the Willie Mays Gate and 2nd & King Street gate.
 Inside the park, ATMs are located on the Promenade Level near the Second and King Street elevators and Lefty O'Doul Stairs; near the Guest Services Desk on the Alaska Airlines Club Level; and near the Willie Mays Lobby on the View Level.

 Bags, Containers & Coolers

 Backpacks (including clear backpacks) are NOT permitted inside Oracle Park.
 Accommodations are made for diaper bags, medical bags and guests with accessible needs.
 Otherwise this policy is strictly enforced and exceptions will not be made.
 Other bags, that do not exceed 16" x 16" x 8" in size, are permitted: paper and plastic grocery bags, purses, fanny packs, lunch bags, briefcases, diaper bags, soft-sided coolers, and handbags.
 Hard-sided coolers are not permitted.
 Bags do not need to be clear.